amu-cai/geval/README.md

 * `train/` — subdirectory with training data (if training data are supplied for a given Gonito challenge at all)
-* `train/train.tsv` — the usual name of training data (this name is not required and could be more than file), the first column is the target (predicted value), the other columns represent features, no header is assumed
+* `train/train.tsv` — the usual name of training data (this name is not required and could be more than one file), the first column is the target (predicted) value, the other columns represent features, no header is assumed
 * `dev-0/` — subdirectory with a development set (a sample test set, which won't be used for the final evaluation)